yochaigal/cairn/wip/2e/downtime.md

 # Downtime

-Between game sessions, players can engage in a variety of activities such as researching, following up on leads, improving skills, or building relationships.
+Between game sessions, players can engage in a variety of activities such as research, following up on leads, improving skills, or building relationships.
 A PC is limited to one **Downtime Action** at a time.
 These actions cannot be undertaken in unsafe conditions or while a character is in recovery.
 A character cannot perform an action if it would put their safety at risk.

 ## Milestones